Civil rights movement: Freedom Rides, 1961

 Freedom Rides were journeys by civil rights activists on interstate buses into the segregated southern United States to test the United States Supreme Court decision Boynton v.
 Virginia (1960), which ruled that segregation was unconstitutional for passengers engaged in interstate travel.
-Organized by CORE, the first Freedom Ride of the 1960s left Washington D.C. on May 4, 1961, and was scheduled to arrive in New Orleans on May 17.
+Organized by CORE, the first Freedom Ride of the 1960s left Washington, D.C., on May 4, 1961, and was scheduled to arrive in New Orleans on May 17.

 During the first and subsequent Freedom Rides, activists traveled through the Deep South to integrate seating patterns on buses and desegregate bus terminals, including restrooms and water fountains.
 That proved to be a dangerous mission.
 In Anniston, Alabama, one bus was firebombed, forcing its passengers to flee for their lives.

 A mob beats Freedom Riders in Birmingham.
-This picture was reclaimed by the FBI from a local journalist who also was beaten and whose camera was smashed.
+The FBI reclaimed this picture from a local journalist who was also beaten and whose camera was smashed.

 In Birmingham, Alabama, an FBI informant reported that Public Safety Commissioner Eugene "Bull" Connor gave Ku Klux Klan members fifteen minutes to attack an incoming group of freedom riders before having police "protect" them.
 The riders were severely beaten "until it looked like a bulldog had got a hold of them."
 James Peck, a white activist, was beaten so badly that he required fifty stitches to his head.

 In a similar occurrence in Montgomery, Alabama, the Freedom Riders followed in the footsteps of Rosa Parks and rode an integrated Greyhound bus from Birmingham.
 Although they were protesting interstate bus segregation in peace, they were met with violence in Montgomery as a large, white mob attacked them for their activism.
-They caused an enormous, 2-hour long riot which resulted in 22 injuries, five of whom were hospitalized.
+They caused an enormous, 2-hour-long riot, which resulted in 22 injuries, five of whom were hospitalized.

 Mob violence in Anniston and Birmingham temporarily halted the rides.
 SNCC activists from Nashville brought in new riders to continue the journey from Birmingham to New Orleans.
 In Montgomery, Alabama, at the Greyhound Bus Station, a mob charged another busload of riders, knocking John Lewis unconscious with a crate and smashing Life photographer Don Urbrock in the face with his own camera.
 A dozen men surrounded James Zwerg, a white student from Fisk University, and beat him in the face with a suitcase, knocking out his teeth.